Krunker-Java-plus-X/Krunker-AIMASSIST/README.md

 Krunker Aim Assist (windows only)
 >Krunker.io Hack v2.5.8 ✔️
 __________________________________
-just download the exe file and open
+just download the Krunker Cilent and open
 That's it!!
 Enjoy!!
 __________________________________